Technoculture: People

 Marshall McLuhan is most known for his concepts of a "global village".
-In his book Understanding Media he talks about how media affects society and culture.
+In his 1964 book Understanding Media he talks about how media affects society and culture.
 He also develops a theory about technology being an extension of the body.
 According to McLuhan, the alphabet is what gave rise to the idea that sight is more important than hearing because in order to communicate one had to be able to see and understand the alphabet.

-In her book Technoculture: The Key Concepts, Debra Benita Shaw "outlines the place of science and technology in today's culture" and "explores the power of scientific ideas, their impact on how we understand the natural world and how successive technological developments have influenced our attitudes to work, art, space, language and the human body."
+In her 2008 book Technoculture: The Key Concepts, Debra Benita Shaw "outlines the place of science and technology in today's culture" and "explores the power of scientific ideas, their impact on how we understand the natural world and how successive technological developments have influenced our attitudes to work, art, space, language and the human body."

 Clay Shirky writes, teaches, and consults on the social and economic effects of the internet, and especially on places where our social and technological networks overlap.
 He is on the faculty of NYU's Interactive Telecommunications Program, and has consulted for Nokia, Procter and Gamble, News Corp., the BBC, the United States Navy and Lego.
 He is also a regular speaker at technology conferences.

-In his book "The Work of Art in the Age of Mechanical Reproduction" Walter Benjamin attempts to analyze the changed experience of art in modern society.
+In his 1935 essay "The Work of Art in the Age of Mechanical Reproduction" Walter Benjamin attempts to analyze the changed experience of art in modern society.
 He believes that a reproduction of art lacks presence in time and space and therefore has no aura.
 Original works of art do have an aura.
 An aura includes authority, its place in space and time (when it was made), how the piece's physical condition suffered and how it's changed owners over time.
 An original work of art derives its authenticity from history and what has happened to it over time.